tudasc/PIRA/README.md

 "cubes": "/tmp/pira"
 ```

-The *flavors* field adds another level of possible distinction, as target applications could be built in different *flavors*.
+The *flavors* field adds another level of possible distinction, as target applications can be built in different *flavors*.
 An example would be to specify different math libraries that the target application should link against.

-Finally, the *functors* directory points PIRA to the location where it should look for the user-provided Python functions that ultimately tell PIRA how to build, run, and analyze the target application.
+Finally, the *functors* directory points PIRA to the location where it looks for the user-provided Python functions that ultimately tell PIRA how to build, run, and analyze the target application.
 In the example, PIRA is pointed to a directory called *functors* relative to the location of the configuration.

 ```{.json}